Belmont, West Virginia

 Belmont is a town in Pleasants County, West Virginia, United States.
 It is part of the Parkersburg–Vienna metropolitan area.
 The population was 872 at the 2020 census.

+History

 Belmont was incorporated on April 19, 1946, by the Circuit Court of Pleasants County.
 The city was named for the beautiful hills (beau mont) in the area.

 Geography

 Belmont is located along the Ohio River.

 According to the United States Census Bureau, the city has a total area of 0.41 sqmi, all land.